 Head injury - discharge; Head trauma - discharge; Contusion - discharge; Shaken baby syndrome - discharge

-Your friend or loved one was in the hospital after a serious brain injury.
-First, doctors and nurses provided treatment to prevent any further damage to the brain, and to help the heart, lungs, and other important parts of the body.
+You know of a person who was in the hospital after a serious brain injury.
+First, health care providers provided treatment to prevent any further damage to the brain, and to help the heart, lungs, and other important parts of the body.

-After the person became stable, doctors and nurses did tests and treatment to help them recover from the brain injury.
-They may have stayed in special units that help people with brain injuries.
+After the person became stable, treatment was done to help them recover from the brain injury.
+The person may have stayed in a special unit that help people with brain injuries.

 What to Expect at Home

 People with a serious brain injury improve at their own pace.
 Some skills, such as movement or speech, may go back and forth between getting better and then worse.
 But usually there is improvement.

 People may display inappropriate behavior after a brain injury.
 It is ok to point out when behavior is not appropriate.
 Explain the reason and suggest a different behavior.
 Offer praise when the person calms down or changes their behavior.